Switchback Travel (Jason Hummel)

 What we don’t: Only critically seam-sealed and unflattering fit.

-It's possible to spend upwards of $700 on a pair of ski bibs, but casual resort-goers and first-time skiers can save considerably with a model like REI’s Powderbound Insulated.
+When the wind’s whipping and the snow’s flying, a ski bib provides a really nice dose of protection against cold drafts and moisture.
+Most offerings here feature a simple shell construction, but a few designs build in a thin layer of synthetic insulation for extra warmth alongside wind- and waterproofing.
+The first of these is REI's Powderbound, which checks all the boxes for casual resort-goers and first-time skiers.
 For just $219, the Powderbound has everything you need for a day on the slopes, including long side zips for easy entry (which double as a hatch for bathroom breaks), inner thigh vents, a stretch-knit backpanel to boost breathability and freedom of movement, and a variety of pockets.
-REI’s Peak membrane guards against snow and short bouts of wet weather, and a number of features help to dial in a good fit, including adjustable suspenders, belt loops, and availability in a range of sizes and inseam lengths.
-Added up, the Powderbound is a well-rounded bib that gets the job done for much less than the competition.
+REI’s Peak membrane guards against snow and short bouts of wet weather, and several features help dial in a good fit, including adjustable suspenders, belt loops, and availability in a range of sizes and inseam lengths.

-But while we like REI’s entry-level design for recreational resort skiers (especially in dry climates like Colorado), many will find that it’s worth spending up for a higher-quality bib.
-You won’t want to test the Powderbound in too wet of conditions: The Peak membrane doesn’t offer the same stalwart protection as Gore-Tex, and only the critical seams are taped, which keeps costs low but isn’t great for staying dry in sustained and wet snowfall.
-Further, the bib’s 2-layer construction with hanging liner adds bulk and lacks breathability compared to the 3-layer designs here, and the overall fit and finish is a bit of a letdown, with a generic style and cheap-feeling zipper covers (rather than watertight zippers).
-But for a low-cost option for those who only get out a few times a year, the Powderbound is hard to beat.
+But while we like REI’s entry-level design for recreational resort skiers (especially in dry climates like Colorado), many will find that it’s worth spending up for a higher-quality option.
+We don't recommend pushing the Powderbound's limits: The Peak membrane doesn’t offer the same stalwart protection as Gore-Tex, and only the critical seams are taped, which keeps costs low but isn’t ideal for keeping you dry in sustained and wet snowfall (or—even worse—rain).
+Further, the bib’s 2-layer construction is bulky due to the hanging liner and lacking in breathability compared to 3-layer competitors.
+Finally, we're not huge fans of the generic styling and cheap-feeling fabric flaps covering the pockets (we prefer sleeker watertight zippers).
+Even so, as a low-cost option for those who only get out a few times a year, the Powderbound is hard to beat.

 See the REI Co-op Powderbound Insulated Bib